 The Campa Candia family is still in touch with Julia, though visits are less frequent these days.
 A few years ago, Ramona passed on, and another sister, Hildelisa, who had moved back to Camagüey, came to accompany Julia at the house.
 Many houses in the neighborhood changed hands over the decades following the Revolution, wiping a way the past and starting anew.
 At Casa Julita, she and her sister still display Rosita and her family’s belongings, in deference to the once rightful owners — portraits, antique chests, china, and a somewhat out of place plaque with a map of Iowa.

-La Llave del Golfo is the version of casa particular that feels much more toward the boutique hotel end, and it’s location in the dense geographic center of Havana, in the neighborhood of Santo Suárez, and makes staying there feel like the a secret discovery completely off the tourist radar.
-The property, which has remained […]
+La Llave del Golfo is the version of casa particular that edges much more toward the boutique end, and it’s location in the dense geographic center of Havana, in the neighborhood of Santo Suárez, and makes staying there feel like the a secret discovery completely off the tourist radar.
+The property, which has remained in […]

 The Paseo (@the.paseo) is not just another penthouse rental vying for your attention, nor is it a “penthouse” in the way they are often imagined — opulent for the sake of being opulent, a trophy for wealthy show offs.
 Au contraire, this two room home is one of the most stylish and understated that I’ve […]

 Gloria and Jesús Castro (no relation to Fidel), are the owners of a second floor apartment on Calle Compostela in Old Havana with 5 bedrooms, high cielings, balconies, and antique Italian tiles.
 Jesús still works his day job at a state hardware store, but the couple spend much of their time dedicated to the business […]